 AllianceBernstein even stated that passive investing is worse than marxism.
-However, I do not want to present here the conflict between passive and active investing.
-At least, I think we can agree that the rise in passive investing provides a reason for value investing (without saying that active stock picking or value investing brings more return automatically).
+However, I do not want to go into the rabbit hole of passive vs. active investing.
+At least, I think we can agree that the rise in passive investing provides a reason for value investing with regard to risk management (without saying that active stock picking or value investing brings more return automatically).
 An investment strategy of this kind requires extensive due diligence and not just blind buying.
-Value investing is not primarily about the share price and its information function, but about the intrinsic value of a company.
-Only after this due diligence does the value investor compare the intrinsic value with the share price.
+Value investing is not primarily about the share price and its information function, but about the intrinsic value of a company and thus avoiding bubbles.

 There are advantageous and less advantageous periods for the purchase of individual companies

-So if I can be the owner of an excellent company, I don’t care if other investors assume that the share price will fall in the future.
-I am not interested in the maximum return.
-Instead, I want to pay a price for a company that is appropriate for me.
-Only I can say what amount is reasonable for me and what price I am willing to pay for a company.
+So if I can be the owner of an excellent company, I am not interested in the maximum return within a short period of time.
+Instead, I want to pay a price for a company that is appropriate.
+Only I can say what amount is reasonable for me and what price I am willing to pay.

 And in doing so, I am guided by the principles of value investing.
 A company that costs less today than a few months ago can turn an overpriced hype into an attractive buying opportunity and vice versa.
-Microsoft and Walmart are two excellent examples of this.
-Anyone who bought here at a time of undervaluation can now look forward to massive price gains and dividends.
-Besides, both companies show that it is also worth holding shares, even if the share price does not rise for a while.
+Microsoft, Apple, and Walmart are excellent examples of this.
+Anyone who bought here at a time of undervaluation can now enjoy massive price gains and dividends.
+Besides, these companies show that it is also worth holding shares, even if the share price doesn’t rise for a while.

-However, there can also be less advantageous times to buy specific companies.
-Just take a look at the current price levels of Walmart and Microsoft.
+However, there are also less advantageous times to buy specific companies.
+Just take a look at the current price levels of Walmart, Apple, and Microsoft.
 You can see that you don’t get the same today as you did a few years ago.
-But Microsoft was the equal company a year ago as it is today, right?
 For the same intrinsic value, you now have to put much more money on the table.
 Currently, this is much more than you had to pay in the past years or even decades.